Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context

 We present both the Pareto Fronts obtained during training and the results of the best models on the test sets.
-Those results were obtained through more intense training than those shown in the previous sections.
+These results were obtained through more intense training than those shown in the previous sections in an attempt to extract the best possible performance from the Mult-VAE\textsuperscript{PR}.
 The Pareto Fronts were generated by evaluating on the strict cutoff validation sets during training, and the best models were chosen by selecting those with the highest Recall@20 and applying them to the time delayed test sets.
 Figure \ref{fig:paretofronts} shows that the multi-objective approach not only dominates the single objective one in terms of recency, but that optimizing for recency also increases the relevance of the recommendations, validating our initial intuition.
 The results of the best models over the test sets are shown in Table \ref{table:vaeRecncyAdded}.
 The improvements obtained are 18.18\%, 0.00\%, and 20\% for Recall@20; 14.29\%, 0.00\%, and 25.00\% for Precision@20.
 The improvements seen in Recency@20 are 104.35\%, 20.00\%, and 94.12\%.